On Jul 29 2020 by Staff

 Employment-Based Visa Bulletin Analysis – July 2020

 Each Month, American Immigration Lawyers Association’s Department of State (DOS) Liaison Committee checks in with Charlie Oppenheim, the Chief of the Visa Control and Reporting Division at DOS for updates about Visa Bulletin progress.
 During these meetings, Charlie analyzes trends and offers predictions on visa processing.
-Here are some highlights from his analysis which is shared with AILA.
+Here are some highlights from his analysis on the July visa bulletin that is shared with AILA.
 Though there are reduced processing from the Department of State and USCIS due to COVID-19, they are working closely to process applications that can be finalized this fiscal year.

 Below are some of Charlie’s projections for the employment-based preference categories for the coming months.
 In most categories there continues to be forward movement, with exceptional rapid movement in EB-1 and EB-3 this fiscal year.